cliqz-oss/policy-templates/README.md

 ### Certificates
 This policy can be used to install certificates or to read certificates from the system certificate store on Mac and Windows.

-The ImportEnterpriseRoots key will cause Firefox to import from the system certificate store.
+The ImportEnterpriseRoots key will cause Cliqz to import from the system certificate store.

 The Install Certificates key by default will search for certificates in the locations listed below.
-Starting in Firefox 65 you can specify a fully qualified path including UNC.
+Starting in Cliqz 1.27.0 you can specify a fully qualified path including UNC.
 (See cert3.der and cert4.pem, in example).

 **Be advised if you wish to load a certificate from a UNC path you must use double backslahes.**
 Example: \\SERVER\\CERTS\CERT5.PEM

-If Firefox does not find something at your fully qualified path, it will search the default directories.
+If Cliqz does not find something at your fully qualified path, it will search the default directories.

 Certificates can be located in the following locations:
 - Windows
-  - %USERPROFILE%\AppData\Local\Mozilla\Certificates
+  - %USERPROFILE%\AppData\Local\Cliqz\Certificates
-  - %USERPROFILE%\AppData\Roaming\Mozilla\Certificates
+  - %USERPROFILE%\AppData\Roaming\Cliqz\Certificates
 - macOS
-  - /Library/Application Support/Mozilla/Certificates
+  - /Library/Application Support/Cliqz/Certificates
-  - ~/Library/Application Support/Mozilla/Certificates
+  - ~/Library/Application Support/Cliqz/Certificates
 - Linux
-  - /usr/lib/mozilla/certificates
+  - /usr/lib/cliqz/certificates
-  - /usr/lib64/mozilla/certificates
+  - /usr/lib64/cliqz/certificates
-  - ~/.mozilla/certificates
+  - ~/.cliqz/certificates

 ```